iluwatar/java-design-patterns/update-method/README.md

 Update methods work well when:

-- Your game has a number of objects or systems that need to run simultaneously.
+- Your game has several objects or systems that need to run simultaneously.
 - Each object’s behavior is mostly independent of the others.
 - The objects need to be simulated over time.